 Efficient and accurate translation requires that tRNAs have four features.
 First, all tRNAs require similar overall shape and structure to ensure their participation in translation with more or less equal efficiency.
 Second, tRNAs have to be different enough to be recognized uniquely by their corresponding tRNA synthetases.
 Third, tRNAs have to uniquely decode each mRNA codon to achieve high translation accuracy.
 Fourth, tRNA has to be rugged enough to survive constant use in translation, but flexible enough to withstand the bending and contortions that occur during passage through the ribosome.
 The large amount of tRNA in an actively growing yeast cell requires synthesis of two molecules of tRNA per second per locus, and very long tRNA lifetimes.
 All of these features of tRNA are controlled in part by modifications, and work in our laboratory is currently focused on the precise roles of these modifications in maintaining tRNA quality and tRNA function.

 - Conservation of an intricate circuit for crucial modifications of the tRNAPhe anticodon loop in eukaryotes.
 RNA.
-In press.
-(2014 Nov 17).
+21, 61-74.
+(2015 Jan 01).